Meet our Board of Trustees

 .jpg)

-Dr Andrew McWilliams MBBS MRCPsych AFHEA
+Dr Andrew McWilliams MBBS MA(Cantab) AFHEA MRCPsych PhD

-After an undergraduate degree at Cambridge University, Andrew studied medicine at Barts and the London Hospitals, winning the Strauss Prize for Psychological Medicine.
-Training in psychiatry followed at the Maudsley Hospital and Great Ormond Street/the Royal London, and he is now a specialist registrar in a child and adolescent psychiatry.
+Dr McWilliams studied Natural Sciences at King’s College, Cambridge University, where he won the Richards Prize for biological sciences.
+He then went on to study medicine at Barts and the London Hospital, winning the Strauss Prize for Psychological Medicine.
+Training in child and adolescent psychiatry followed at the Maudsley Hospital, Great Ormond Street Hospital for Children and the Royal London Hospital, where he is now a specialist registrar working on an in-patient adolescent unit.

 Beth Millett